-We have audited the accompanying consolidated balance sheets of Biglari Holdings Inc. and subsidiaries (the "Company") as of September 24, 2014 and September 25, 2013, and the related consolidated statements of earnings, comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the periods ended September 24, 2014, September 25, 2013, and September 26, 2012.
+We have audited the accompanying consolidated balance sheets of Biglari Holdings Inc. and subsidiaries (the "Company") as of December 31, 2014, September 24, 2014 and September 25, 2013, and the related consolidated statements of earnings, comprehensive income, changes in shareholders' equity, and cash flows for period from September 25, 2014 to December 31, 2014, and the years ended September 24, 2014, September 25, 2013, and September 26, 2012.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements and financial statements schedule based on our audits.
+Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.